SAP-samples/teched2022-DA180/exercises/ex3/README.md

 ## Exercise 3.2 - Convert raster data using GDAL<a name="subex2"></a>

 It was already mentioned that some georeferenced data comes in form of raster files, i.e. images.
 For example, Esri provide worldwide population density data in its ["Living Atlas"](https://www.arcgis.com/home/item.html?id=c90197b8948948d7b2194e1b03b11d1e).
-You'll find a .tif file in the data folder that contains population density for the Adelaide region.
+You'll find a .tif file in the [data folder of this repo](../../data/raster) that contains population density for the Adelaide region.
 We can simply drag&drop the file into QGIS.

 ![](images/popdens1.png)